 3. Safety and convenience issues

 Residents deserve to feel safe and comfortable when living in an apartment.
-This is especially true for students when studying and living in a place away from home.
+This is especially true for students who are studying and living away from home.

 Plus, students want convenience when it comes to:

-Pro tip: Invest in college town rental properties that are in mixed-use developments.
+Pro tip: Invest in college town rental properties in mixed-use buildings.
 Specifically, look for buildings that serve both residential and commercial purposes.
-For instance, find apartment buildings that have pharmacies or grocery stores on the first floor.
+For instance, find apartment buildings with pharmacies or grocery stores on the first floor.
 Students will love the convenience this building layout provides.

 And the last thing students want is for their rented place to be broken into or vandalized while they’re gone.
 One of the best solutions for both safety and convenience is a video intercom system like ButterflyMX.